Khosraw/PWSH-Comp.-Club-Problems-2023-24/Tower of Cards/README.md

 # Tower of Cards

 One layer of a tower of cards consists of N horizontal cards as the base.
 On top of the base is N triangles, each consisting of two cards leaned against each other.
-Each layer is N - 1 from the previous layer.
+Each layer consists exactly of N - 1 cards from the previous layer.
 N must equal 1 for the top layer.
-The cards used to make up each layer must be the same height (including the base cards).
 George wants to create the tallest tower of cards, but his cards are of varying heights.
+The cards used to make up each layer must be the same height.
 Help George figure out the max height he can make his tower, assuming the height of the card represents the height of that layer.

 ## Input Format:
 The first line of input will contain an integer N, the number of cards George has.
 The next line consists of N integers representing the heights of each card in centimeters.